 More leg and shoulder space is offered for occupants, with the EV batteries stored in the floor so that luggage space isn’t compromised.
 Some seats will also be made using “Seaqual” yarn with plastic recovered from the sea, while others make considerable use of eco-leather.

-Fiat 500 engines and performance
+Fiat 500 drivetrain and trims

 Fiat 500 safety